 Place the eggs in a single layer at the bottom of a saucepan.
 Add enough water to cover the eggs by about an inch.

 Bring the water to a boil over medium-high heat.
 Once the water has come to a boil, remove the pan from the heat and cover it.
-Let it sit for 12 minutes.
+Let it sit for 12 minutes before placing them in an ice bath.

 Shell the eggs by gently tapping them on a hard surface and rolling them between your hands.
 The shell should come off easily.